yeti-switch/doc/docs/en/yeti-ui.rst

             - resolve ruri enabled => RURI will be `user@1.1.1.1`
             - resolve ruri disabled => RURI will be `user@domain.com`
+    Auth enabled
+        enable authorization for outgoing calls
+    Auth user
+        auth username
+    Auth password
+        auth password
+    Auth from user
+        From user-part for auth
+    Auth from domain
+        From domain-part for auth

     Diversion policy
         Policy to process Diversion header
     Diversion rewrite rule
         regular expression pattern for Diversion
     Diversion rewrite result